How to Pay for Grad School

 “With interest rates increasing, we tell students to be leery of the variable-interest private loans,” Jenkins said.
 “They usually don’t have the same flexible repayment rates that federal loans have.”

 The better your credit, the more likely you will be approved for a loan and the lower your interest rate will be.
-Some lenders allow you to defer payments until after your graduate, though the loans still accrue interest while you are in school.
+Some lenders allow you to defer payments until after you graduate, though the loans still accrue interest while you are in school.

-Other Help for Paying for Grad School
+Other Ways to Help You Pay for Grad School

 - Employer assistance.
-Many companies provide some tuition reimbursement, but check with your human resources department for information.
+Many companies provide some tuition reimbursement but check with your human resources department for information.
 Some employers won’t approve those benefits unless the coursework is directly applicable to your current work situation—not ideal for someone looking to change careers.
 Other employers may hold payment until the course is completed and your grade is posted.
 Again, talk with your employer for details.

 - Public service options.
 Government programs such as AmeriCorps and Learn and Serve America offer loan forgiveness, tuition assistance and stipends for participants.
 Contact the specific organizations as they will be the ones dictating the terms and conditions for any graduate-level scholarships.

 - Tax breaks.
-Students may be able to claim a portion of their education expenses though the Lifetime Learning Tax Credit, Student Interest Loan Deduction, and Tuition and Fees Deduction.
+Students may be able to claim a portion of their education expenses through the Lifetime Learning Tax Credit, Student Interest Loan Deduction, and Tuition and Fees Deduction.
 Ask a tax professional to find out which, if any, of these options are available to you.

 Still feeling a bit overwhelmed?
 The best resource you have is the financial aid office at your college or university—professionals dedicated to helping you navigate all your payment options—as you learn how to pay for grad school.